This post may contain affiliate links. Please read my disclosure policy.

 - Kosher salt

-- 1/4 teaspoon sugar or 1 teaspoon honey
+- ½ teaspoon granulated sugar, or 1 teaspoon honey

-- 2 teaspoons white wine vinegar or fresh lemon juice
+- 2 teaspoons (10 ml) white wine vinegar, or fresh lemon juice

 - Heat oven to 425 degrees.

 - Toss half the tomatoes in a shallow baking dish with the garlic and olive oil.
 Season with salt and pepper to taste.

 - Roast tomatoes until they become shriveled and softened, 20 – 25 minutes.
 Cool to room temperature.

 - Transfer the tomatoes along with all the juices in the baking dish to a serving bowl.

-- Stir in the remaining raw tomatoes; sprinkle with the sugar and vinegar and gently combine.
+- Stir in the remaining raw tomatoes.
+Sprinkle with the sugar and vinegar or lemon juice and gently combine.
 Sprinkle with the basil.